arez/arez/docs/component_example.md

 {@file_content: file=arez/doc/examples/step2/TrainTicket.java start_line=@ArezComponent end_line=@Observable include_end_line=false}

+An easier way to define observable properties is with a pair of abstract methods.
+The annotation processor wil define the field and method bodies appropriately and it will initialize the field to the normal java default value (i.e. `null`, `0` or `false` depending on the type of the field.)
+You can also get the annotation processor to initialize the value of the property with a value passed in through the constructor by specifying the `initializer` parameter on the `@Observable` annotation.
+For example:

+{@file_content: file=arez/doc/examples/step2b/TrainTicket.java start_line=@ArezComponent}

 ## Actions

 Observable properties in Arez should only be read within the scope of a transaction and should only be